-You need visual impact for your upcoming campaign or promotion.
+You need visual impact for your upcoming, mission-driven campaign or promotion.
 Which will work harder for you— illustration or photography?
 The short answer is, whatever your marketing professional’s research shows will appeal most to your target audience.
 This research can include customer age, income, education, nationality, gender, political leanings, lifestyle, buying history, and more.
 There are many other factors, though, such as the look and feel of your campaign, your brand story, the specifics of your marketing efforts.
 Every situation is unique, but here are some guidelines.

 Photography: Time-Tested, Versatile and Effective

 Let’s say you need to promote a new product that is environmentally friendly, or a new sustainably-sourced, organic, luscious food product.
 You will probably want to use detailed and exciting photography to most accurately display your offering’s features, paying attention also to how that photo creates a mood and tells the brand story.
 Illustrations could work here, but your customer would probably respond more strongly to evocative photos.

 Photography also can accurately depict lifestyle and fashion, display architectural interiors and exteriors, show people with indisputable authenticity, as well as social situations, interactions and events.
 However, given the proliferation of digital cameras and smartphones, creating unique and distinctive and effective marketing photos is almost exponentially more challenging.
 Our consciousness is cluttered with photographic images, both professional and amateur, on social media, online, broadcast and in newspapers and magazines.
 Standing out requires good composition, technique, dramatic lighting and compelling content coupled with impactful design and layout.